From an article by Michael Parenti: THE JFK ASSASSINATION II: CONSPIRACY PHOBIA ON THE LEFT

 your approach to politics or a "conspiracist" who reduces historical

-developments to the machinations of secret cabals
+developments to the machinations of secret cabals, thereby causing us

 to lose sight of the larger systemic forces.
 As Chomsky notes: "However